 The author did lift some text from my flickr profile, but, still as digital content, it’s… hand crafted.

 So yes, maybe it’s not A+ TASL, but you can see the author took a lot of time to provide a human flavored attribution, not milled out of a machine, but written by one person sending a little gratitude to another.

 And I will be happy with that any day.
 If you ever need photos of benches or just want to stare at a lot of them, head over to http://benchsite.blogspot.co.uk/.

-The post "Beautiful Benches and Attribution" was originally yanked out of the teeth of a rabid chicken at CogDogBlog (https://cogdogblog.com/2017/02/beautiful-benches-and-attribution/) on February 20, 2017.
+The post "Beautiful Benches and Attribution" was originally dropped like a smoking hot potato at CogDogBlog (http://cogdogblog.com/2017/02/beautiful-benches-and-attribution/) on February 20, 2017.